sdfunni/SingleOrigin/README.md

 -Reciprocal lattice measurements from single diffraction patterns 4D STEM datasets or HRSTEM FFTs can be made using the ReciprocalLattice class.
 Superlattice may also be measured.

 Installation:
-It is recommended to install by pip in a clean Python environment.
+It is recommended to install by pip in a clean Python environment (https://docs.python.org/3/library/venv.html).
 SingleOrigin may be used in Spyder or Jupyter notebooks/lab.
 To install, activate your environment and run the following in a command line prompt if you downloaded the tarball:

 pip install "pathtofile/SingleOrigin-2.5.3.tar.gz"